Both parenting and adoption are noble paths. There’s no “right” answer, only what’s right for you.

 - And more

-Adoption will always be free to you, should you choose it.
-And, while you should never choose adoption because you feel financially pressured to, it can be a viable path if you’re not ready to be a parent — in more ways than one.
+Adoption will always be free to you.
+And, while you should never choose adoption because you feel financial pressure, it can be a viable path if your answer to the question, “Am I ready to be a parent,” is no.

 Choosing between parenting vs. adoption is about more than just the practical aspects.
 It’s also about the emotional ones.